 - the common transit countries themselves.

 - Transport Internationaux Routiers (TIR) - allows for the movement of goods internationally over one or more frontiers.
-A portion of the journey between the start and end of the TIR operation must be conducted by road.
+A portion of the journey between the start and end of the TIR operation must be by road.

 An authorised consignor is a person authorised by Revenue to carry out transit operations without presenting the goods at the customs office of departure.